apaige161/garden-plant-picker/README.md

 TODO: Primary

   fix the drag and drop in the proposed garden
+    -needs to be able to move items in the row
+    -&& needs to be able to move rows from side to side -nested drag and drop lists??

    build the math to see how much an optimal garden will produce based on the plants inside